Beyond LDL & blood sugar

 Metabolic / Insulin Resistance

 • Aka. “blood sugar”, glucose is the primary source of energy for your body.
-Elevated levels can signify diabetes or risk of diabetes in the future.
+Elevated levels in a fasted state can signify diabetes or risk of diabetes in the future.

 Included in all panels.